 Selling and distribution expenses mainly consisted of transportation expenses and declaration charges for delivery of products to customers, salaries, performance bonuses and employee benefits expenses for the sales and marketing staff, business travel, entertainment expenses, advertisement and promotion costs.
-For the Reporting Period, selling and distribution expenses were approximately HK\$46.4 million (2020: approximately HK\$49.9 million), representing a decrease of approximately 7.1% as compared to the corresponding period of 2020.
-The decrease was primarily due to the net effect of (i) the increase in transportation expenses; (ii) the decrease in advertising expenses; and (iii) the increase in travelling expenses due to comply with the guidance of anti-epidemic measures.
+For the Reporting Period, selling and distribution expenses were approximately HK\$33.7 million (2021: approximately HK\$46.4 million), representing a decrease of approximately 27.5% as compared to the corresponding period of 2021.
+The decrease was primarily due to the combined effect of (i) the decrease in oversea sales which caused less transportation costs incurred; and (ii) the implementation of strict cost control measures to reduce the general expenses.